docgovtnz/docgovtnz.github.io/docs/projectsFalcon.md

 The source code is provided as-is, with certain sections redacted/removed for security reasons.

-The nature of a serverless-style project is that cloud configuration is deeply intertwined with the back-end source code and highly-specific to one cloud provider, but it may be able to be abstract certain elements for use elsewhere.
+The nature of a serverless-style project is that cloud configuration is deeply intertwined with the back-end source code and highly-specific to one cloud provider, but it may be possible to abstract certain elements for use elsewhere.

 ## Code/repository structure